Coworth Park Hotel: History

 In the mid-1980s, Coworth Park was acquired by Galen Weston, owner of Selfridges and Fortnum & Mason, who developed the property's first polo field.
 Coworth Park was purchased by the Dorchester Collection, owned by the Brunei Investment Agency (BIA), in 2001.
-Dorchester closed the establishment in 2008 for several years to refurbish the original Coworth House and surrounding buildings, and create a five star resort.
+Dorchester closed the establishment in 2008 for several years to refurbish the original Coworth House and surrounding buildings, and create a five-star resort.
 Coworth Park reopened and began operating on 25 September 2010.
 The official launch was held in April 2011 and was attended by Prince Azim of Brunei.

 Overview

 Coworth Park is a luxury countryside resort.
-The property consists of several buildings including the original Coworth House built in 1776.
+The property consists of several buildings, including the original Coworth House, built in 1776.
 Nearby stables and cottages were converted into rooms and suites for a total of 70 rooms.
-The property spans over 240 acres and includes facilities such as an spa, polo and equestrian grounds, stables for 30 horses, heated pool, and helicopter pad.
+The property spans over 240 acres and includes facilities such as a spa, polo and equestrian grounds, stables for 30 horses, heated pool, and helicopter pad.

 Coworth Park was built in a Georgian architectural style featuring high ceilings, grand proportions and original period windows.
 The hotel incorporates a contemporary design with mostly British-made sculptures and art throughout the rooms.

-The hotel was also the first UK hotel of its kind to incorporate sustainable measures such as a biomass boiler within an underground energy centre that is fueled from burning willow trees.
+The hotel was also the first UK hotel of its kind to incorporate sustainable measures, such as a biomass boiler within an underground energy centre that is fueled from burning willow trees.
 The willow is grown on the estate and allows Coworth Park to use carbon-neutral fuel.

 The spa at the hotel was built to have minimum impact on the environment and was constructed partially submerged in the ground with timber and lime-hemp walls.
 It also grows herbs on its green roof.